mat7ias/RNCBot/README.md

 - Wrap Ether usinging metamask on the [0x Portal](https://0x.org/portal)
 - You can now use the dApp to open, close and setlle channels.

 note: The dApp is shown as live development progress.
-To send payments you will need to run a full Raiden node (you can do this quickly following the [workshop](http://workshop.raiden.network)).
+To send payments you will need to run a full Raiden node.
+To try this quickly, follow the [workshop](http://workshop.raiden.network).
 You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to try it without syncing an Ethereum node (or use Infura).

 ## Explorers